immunant/c2rust/docs/cross-check-hash.md

     * Fixed-size arrays are hashed in fundamentally the same way as structures, by recursively hashing each array element then aggregating the resulting hashes.

     * Pointers.
-We avoid hashing pointers by address for the reasons explaing above.
+We avoid hashing pointers by address for the reasons listed above.
     Instead, we hash each pointer by recursively hashing its dereferenced value (with depth increased by one).
     We have two special cases here that we need to handle:
       * Null pointers, which our hash functions check and return a special hard-coded hash value for.